Skip to main content

 Breach types

 Part 4 of the Academic Integrity Policy outlines the conduct that would amount to a breach of integrity.
-Part 5 outlines rules for ‘allowable assistance’ in assessments, including rules around automated writing tools and generative AI, as well as what constitutes legitimate cooperation with others.
+Part 5 outlines rules for ‘allowable assistance’ in assessments, including rules around digital tools and generative AI, as well as what constitutes legitimate cooperation with others.

 Common behaviours associated with breaches of academic integrity include: